idsia-robotics/mutual_gaze_detector/docker/README.md

 Mutual Gaze Detector - Docker
 ==============

-## About
+## Description

-All the relevant files can be found in the `docker` folder.
 We provide Dockerfiles for 2 separate images:
 * [Dockerfile_full](#dockerfile_full): builds an image that allows one to replicate our entire setup and run our code
 * [Dockerfile_test](#dockerfile_test): builds an image that allows to test and visualize the detector on a recorded rosbag

 We release the Dockerfiles for convenience, but images are available to be pulled from docker repository.
 The `docker-compose` files are already configured to pull these containers, so  there is no need to build the images from the Dockerfiles.

 ## Dockerfile_full

-This Dockerfile builds an image that allows one to replicate our entire setup and run our code.
+This Dockerfile builds an image that allows one to replicate our setup and run our entire pipeline.
 In particular, it will install the Azure Kinect ROS driver and the rest of our code.

 ### Requirements
-This image has been tested successfully only on Ubuntu 22.02.
-We could not test it on Windows since there is no easy way, at the time of writing, to make the Kinect available in a docker container from a Windows host.
+This image has been tested successfully only on Ubuntu 22.04.
+We could not test it on Windows since there is no straightforward way, at the time of writing, to make the Azure Kinect available from within a Docker container running on a Windows host.

-The body tracking of the Azure Kinect requires a GPU to work properly.
-Check the [kinect requirements](https://learn.microsoft.com/en-us/azure/kinect-dk/system-requirements).
+The body joints tracking of the Azure Kinect requires a GPU to work properly.
+Check the [Azure Kinect requirements](https://learn.microsoft.com/en-us/azure/kinect-dk/system-requirements).
-So, a GPU and a docker installation supporting CUDAs are required.
+So, a GPU and a docker installation supporting CUDAs are considered as requirements.
 We tested it following [this guide](https://linuxhint.com/use-nvidia-gpu-docker-containers-ubuntu-22-04-lts/).

 Finally, [docker compose](https://docs.docker.com/compose/install/) must be installed to easily run our code.